House of Lords (Maximum Membership) Bill

 Overview

 This bill aims to limit the number of voting members in the House of Lords to 650.
-It introduces a process for compulsory retirement of existing members to achieve this limit and places a temporary restriction on the creation of new peerages.
+It introduces a temporary cap on new peer appointments and a compulsory retirement process for existing peers to achieve this limit, with the most senior peers being retired first.

 Description